hina0830g/portfolio/README.md

 I am a recent college graduate with 3 years of statistical data analysis experience in Python, R, and Linux **seeking employment!** <br>
 - 🔭 I’m currently developing image-processing **Machine Learning Algorithm** to be used in research 🌌
 - 🌱 I’m currently learning Tableau
-- 💬 Ask me about my hyper custom Spotify playlist generator & research projects
+- 💬 Ask me about my statistical analysis research projects
 - 📫 Reach me out at **hina0830g@gmail.com**
 - 😄 Pronouns: she/her
 - 🎷 Fun fact: I have a Minor in Music & I play Alto Saxophone (since 2012~)✨!